smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 From the given values of the maximum deflection (0.009 inches) and the yield stress of the Aluminum alloy (40 ksi), alongside the bar needing to have a circular cross-section.
 The assignment allowed us to choose the load force (F) within 300 to 500 lbf.
 The assignment also allowed us to choose a value for Young’s Modulus (E) within a range of 8.5 to 11.5 Mpsi.

+These values can be seen implemented in the parametric equations picture as independent global values (CAD and FEA Analysis).

 ![real_a3_w1](real_a3_w1.png)